Criminal Justice program

 With a criminal justice minor, you will expand your understanding of deviance, crime, approaches to justice, law enforcement, courts, corrections and more.

 UWL's Criminal Justice minor is an interdisciplinary program that is complementary to a variety of majors.
-The minor can lead to diverse careers in areas such as law and policy, justice and corrections, or in local, state or national law enforcement.
+The minor can lead to diverse careers in areas such as law and policy, justice and corrections, social work, or in local, state or national law enforcement.
 The minor is fully grounded in the liberal arts, and prepares students through development of a sound knowledge base and analytical and critical thinking skills necessary in the field.

 Criminal justice jobs